Los Angeles County

 The honest answer

 Quite possibly — Long Beach workers stack city ordinances (including hotel-worker protections) on top of California's Labor Code.
 The port and its logistics web raise constant misclassification and off-the-clock questions; tourism and healthcare bring scheduling and break violations.
-The pattern in your story is what matters, and finding it is our job, not yours.
-Tell it once, in your own words, and leave with an attorney call booked.
+The pattern in your story is what matters.
+Tell it once, in your own words, and leave with the timeline and relevant workplace issues clearer.

 What does work look like in Long Beach?